-Figure 116.
+Figure 101.
 The page for adding a rule for remote management.

 Parameter Description Open access from any external host Select the checkbox to allow access to the router for any host.
-When the checkbox is selected, the IP version drop-down list is displayed on the page, and the IP address and Mask fields are not available for editing.
-IP version An IP version to which the rule will be applied.
-Select the relevant value from the drop-down list.
+When the checkbox is selected, the IP address and Mask fields are not available for editing.
 IP address A host or a subnet to which the rule is applied.
-You can specify an IPv4 or IPv6 address.
-Mask For the IPv4-based network only.
-The mask of the subnet.
-Public port For the IPv4-based network only.
-An external port of the router.
+Mask The mask of the subnet.
+Public port An external port of the router.
 You can specify only one port.
 Protocol The protocol available for remote management of the router.